5 Reasons Why Excel for Inventory Management Sucks

 That’s just it – workbooks in Excel are only accessible to one particular user at any given time.

-Even though you could probably take advantage of a comprehensive clouding service, this is still something rather uncomfortable.
+Even though you could probably take advantage of a comprehensive cloud service, this is still something rather uncomfortable.

-As you can see, there are many drawbacks of using Excel when it comes to stock management, and they need to be taken into proper consideration.
+As you can see, there are many drawbacks of using Excel when it comes to stock management.
+You need to consider all of them.

 There are a lot better and plentiful alternatives that you might want to give a try to.